Create an email and internet use policy

 • Big family: you want to treat your staff like a family.
 This means you take a liberal approach with your policy and only aim to keep malware and inappropriate content off your network.
 You'll probably ban sites which are inappropriate or a common source of malware, but otherwise give your employees a lot of flexibility.

 • Big brother: you want to exercise maximum control.
 This approach involves banning your staff from all but approved websites, and usually involves severe restrictions on what employees can access.
-With the internet deeply ingrained in our day-to-day lives, it's harder to take this approach.
+As the internet becomes more deeply ingrained in our day-to-day lives, it's harder to take this approach.

 In practice, most companies are somewhere in between these extremes.
 It's a sliding scale - the further you move towards 'big brother', the more types of website you may block: